 The quickest and easiest way to get connected to any VPN is to install one of its own clients.

 Unfortunately, providers won't necessarily have software for all the platforms you need.
-You might want to use a VPN on your Android phone, for instance, but then find your chosen provider only offers software for Windows and Mac.
+You might want to use a VPN on your Android phone, for instance, but then find your chosen provider only offers its VPN for a Windows PC and or VPN for Mac.

 In a situation like this we would always recommend you install one of the custom clients first, if possible, even if it's not on the platform you intend to use long-term.

 The benefit of using the provider's own client initially is you can confirm that your account and the basic service is working correctly.
 If even the client won't let you log in or connect to the service you need, you'll know there's no immediate point in trying to set up any other devices.
 And as a bonus, when you report the problem to the VPN support team, you're less likely to be hassled with questions asking whether you've configured your device properly.

 If your VPN provider doesn't have any software available for your device, check its website for a manual setup tutorial.

 There's no telling what you might find.
 Many providers have detailed and helpful guides, although other efforts are poor, and some barely have any documentation at all.

 If you don't find any useful guidance on setting up your exact device, look for something similar which uses the same protocol.
 If the device can use the L2TP protocol, for instance, check for a tutorial which covers manually setting up an Android L2TP connection.

 Browse down the Android tutorial and the first part should tell you where to find necessary VPN setup data.
 In the case of L2TP connections, this will be your username and password, server names and a preshared key.
 Follow the steps to find that information and save it somewhere.